-Help Your Teams Improve How They Test and Develop Software
+Help Your Teams Improve How They Test and Develop Agile Software

-You could learn Agile processes on your own, the hard way - using trial and error, and from your own mistakes.
+You could learn Agile processes on your own, the hard way - using trial and error, and making mistakes.

-Or bring in an Agile Coach.
+Or bring in an Agile Coach and Consultant.
 Someone who works with you to help you improve.
 Their job is to help you not need them.

 Alan Richardson is someone who has done all of this before.
 Combining a background in Testing and Programming.

 Alan can mentor and coach your team to help improve your Agile Development Approach.

 A Commonsense Video Guide to Agile Software Testing and Development

 The short video above introduces you to Agile Testing and Alan’s thoughts on how to improve.
 These are practical and well grounded, often commonsense answers and suggestions.

 - Don’t BE Agile.
 Instead develop with Agility.